abalone1/Image.slicer/README.md

 # Image.slicer
-Slice images/label with overlapping and in different scales
+Slice images/labels with overlapping and in different scales

 ### Feature
 - Preprocess of high resolution imagery and label data for use in Semantic Segmentation tasks (Deep Learning)
-- Increases amount of trainingdata by generating different scales and overlapping for images and labels
+- Increases amount of trainingdata by generating different scales and overlappings for images and labels
-- Multi stage resizing
+- Multi stage interpolation
 - Easy to organize

 # Example